 - Check out the “A Very Short Course on the Brain” video on the http://wholebrainteaching.com/ website for the latest theory on how the brain learns.
 The site has a lot of information about Whole Brain Teaching, which has become all the rage among more progressive middle school educators.
 The kids and the teachers who work with it seem to be having a lot of fun.
 Whether the method is more than a fad remains to be seen.

 - Read HOW TO THINK LIKE LEONARDO DA VINCI: Seven Steps to Genius Every Day by Michael Gelb who believes that Da Vinci succeeded in balancing his Left and Right Brains handily.

 - One of my all-time favorite books is THE INTUITIVE BODY: Aikido as a Clairsentient Practice by Wendy Palmer.
 In it, Palmer draws on the principles of martial arts and meditation to present a unique method for cultivating awareness, attention and self-acceptance.
 In the intervening years since 1994 when this book came out, Palmer has developed her embodiment learning practices into a system called “Consciousness Embodiment and Intuition Training.”
 It is quite fascinating.

-- Another group of books that are favorites of mine are Julia Cameron’s trilogy of books on the creative process, THE ARTIST’S WAY, WALKING IN THIS WORLD: The Practical Art of Creativity, and FINDING WATER: The Art of Perseverance.
+- Another group of books that are favorites of mine are Julia Cameron’s trilogy of books on the creative process, THE ARTIST’S WAY: A Spiritual Guide To Higher Creativity, WALKING IN THIS WORLD: The Practical Art of Creativity, and FINDING WATER: The Art of Perseverance.
 These books have lots of exercises and practices that allow you to integrate your half-brains as well.

 - Check out the “Laughter Works…Pathways to Healthful Living” website by Kay Caskey and Laurie Young: http://laughways.com.
 It looks like a lot of fun.